 News from the photo world focused on amateur/enthusiast and professionals.

-Full Sigma announcement is available at this link.
+The announcement from Serif is available at this link.

 Sony has announced the new top-of-the-line mirrorless APS-C (1.5 crop factor with respect to full frame) camera: the A6500.

 This announcement is quite unexpected, since the A6300 has been launched just 6 months ago... very little time ago.
 Someone supposes that the A6300 was delayed and the A6500 is on original schedule, that's why they are so close.

 Yesterday Canon has announced a new mirrorles interchangeable lens camera: the M5.
 Canon so far hasn't show so far much determination in entering the mirrorless market, for obvious reasons giving its extremely wide consumer base especially for non-mirrorless lenses and its models have less features and performances with respect to other manufacturers, especially Sony, Panasonic, Olympus and Fuji.

 The new M5 appears the first "serious" model (i.e. at least comparable to other manufacturers' models), let's see in detail the feature, also looking at some direct concurrent models of Sony (the new A6300) and the Panasonic and Olympus micro four thirds:

 We have published a deep review and comparison between two popular lenses for compact Sony mirrorless (APS-C format, E-mount) like A5100, A6000, A6300, NEX: Sony E 50 mm f1.8 OSS versus Sigma 60 mm f2.8 DN (Art series).

 Two great primes compared: the review is at this link.